 Benefits of Hesperidin

 Research on the health effects of hesperidin is fairly limited.
-However, there's some evidence that hesperidin may offer certain health benefits, although most of the studies are older.
+However, there's some evidence that hesperidin may offer certain benefits, although most of the studies are dated.
 Here's a look at some key study findings:

 1) Chronic Venous Insufficiency

 A condition in which the veins do not efficiently return blood from the legs to the heart, chronic venous insufficiency is linked to problems like varicose veins, ankle swelling, and nighttime leg cramping.
 Supplements containing a combination of hesperidin, extract of the herb butcher's broom, and ascorbic acid (a form of vitamin C) may help treat chronic venous insufficiency, according to a 2007 study published in International Angiology.

 The study involved 124 people with chronic venous insufficiency.
 Every day for eight weeks, all study members took two capsules of the hespiridin/butcher's broom/ascorbic acid formula.
 Starting in the second week of the study, participants showed significant improvements in their symptoms (including pain, cramps, and swelling).
 The study's authors suggest that the hespiridin/butcher's broom/ascorbic acid may help treat chronic venous insufficiency by producing beneficial effects in patients' blood vessels.

 In a 1994 study in Angiology, a supplement containing a combination of hespiridin and diosmin (another antioxidant compound available in citrus fruits) was found to aid in the treatment of hemorrhoids.
 For the study, 100 patients suffering from a hemorrhoid attack were treated with either the hespiridin/diosmin combination or a placebo for seven days.
 Compared to the placebo group, members of the supplement group showed significantly greater improvement in symptoms.